jacob-hardbower/infotech-dashboard/README.md

 This decision favors legibility and usability (for the reviewer) over real-world best practices that could not be applied here.

 ## Improvements TBD
 1. I believe there is a more ideal way to implement the preferred color scheme of the browser.
-This was my first time developing a site with a theme toggle, and I know there's room for Improvement.
+This was my first time developing a site with a theme toggle, and I know there's room for improvement.
 2. My wife says that the Ascending/Descending labels become confusing when switching from Name to Deals.
 To her, Deals + Ascending should list most deals first.
 I always get confused by list ordering (Asc vs Desc), and can imagine a better system that eschews that verbiage.

 ## Thanks